torpedro/microtest.h/README.md

 # microtest (C++)
 [![Build Status](https://img.shields.io/travis/torpedro/microtest.svg?maxAge=2592000)](https://travis-ci.org/hyrise/sql-parser)

-A bare **header-only** C++ testing framework.
+This is a small **header-only** C++ unit testing framework.
 It allows to define small unit tests with set of assertions available.
+It is contained within a **single header file**, so you can simply copy that header file to your project and don't have to link libraries or include multiple header files, if all you need is a quick testing framework.

 ## How to Use